eliiza/challenge-fraud-detection/README.md

 ## Starting the Kafka environment with Docker Compose

-First of all, install [Docker Compose](https://docs.docker.com/compose/install/) for your system, if you don't already have it.
+First of all, install [Docker Compose](https://docs.docker.com/compose/install/) for your system.
 Then:

     $ git clone https://github.com/eliiza/challenge-fraud-detection.git myrepo
     $ cd myrepo
     $ docker-compose up

-After all the images are downloaded and Kafka is up and running, you should start seeing our service logging the production of credit card transactions (and other events into topics not needed in this challenge).
-Once you solve the challenge, send us back your code and the set of credit cards presenting potential fraud.
+After all the images are downloaded and Kafka is up and running, you should start seeing our service producing credit card transactions (and other events into topics not needed by this challenge).
+Once you solve the challenge, send us **your code and the set of credit cards presenting potential fraud**.

 Good luck!!!